amfiggins/eee-tag-management/README.md

 - Tag versions are tracked in file headers
 - Use automation tools to push updates across containers
-- Always test with `--dry-run` before deploying
+- Always test with `--list-only` or `--dry-run` before deploying
+- Web interface shows version comparison automatically

 ## Contributing